pivotal-cf/identity-sample-apps/README.md

 [Service-to-Service App](/client_credentials) | client_credentials
 [Single Page JavaScript App](/implicit) | implicit

-####Note: If you are using a public IP, you will need to update the internal_proxies variable in application.yml to your public IP.

 ## <a name="step-1">Step 1</a>: Deploy Sample Application to Pivotal Cloud Foundry

 Set the correct CF API target in the CF CLI and login as a Space Developer into the required Org and Space